With winter at hand, the virus whips up winds of uncertainty

 “I think there’s a pretty common sentiment that a lot of people feel like the world is falling apart,” says Monica Johnson, a psychologist in New York who primarily serves patients from marginalized groups.

 For months now, activities like socially distanced hangs in parks and bike rides have been the social capital that has allowed many Americans to reclaim a semblance of pre-pandemic life.
-New York’s CitiBike broke its monthly ridership record in September, a Lyft spokesperson says.
+For example, New York’s CitiBike broke its monthly ridership record in September, a Lyft spokesperson says.

 Winter is different.
 “Going outside” becomes a very different act in the cold, and indoors — where winter naturally draws us when the temperatures drop — is where the virus has spread most aggressively.